sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

 As far as I can see, there is nothing mathematically wrong with this scenario besides requiring a hypothetical memory allocator that is flexible enough to support allocations like this.

-Indeed, I was curious why it was required for a structure to have an alignment equal to the alignment of its largest members.
+Indeed, I was curious why it was required for a structure to have an alignment equal to the alignment of its largest member.
 I failed to find anything in the standard about this, and most online resources I could find claimed that it was to allow successive members in an array of structures to be aligned.